Maurizio Ganz

-Maurizio Ganz (born 13 October 1968) is an Italian professional football coach and former player who is the manager of AC Milan Women.
+Maurizio Ganz (born 13 October 1968) is an Italian professional football coach and former player.
 He played as a striker.

 Club career

 A Sampdoria youth product, Ganz started his professional career with the Sampdoria senior side in 1985, making his professional debut in Serie A on 14 September 1986; he won a Coppa Italia with the club in 1988.
-He later moved to Monza in Serie B during the 1988–89 season, before helping Parma A.C. to Serie A promotion from Serie B during the 1989–90 season.
-He spent two more seasons in Serie B, and later played for Brescia, finishing the 1991–92 Serie B season as the top goal-scorer, with 19 goals, and helping the club win the league title, earning promotion to Serie A. In the summer of 1992 he transferred to Atalanta, making his Serie A debut with the club, and scoring 14 goals during his first season in the top division.
+He later moved to Monza in Serie B during the 1988–89 season, before helping Parma to Serie A promotion from Serie B during the 1989–90 season.
+He spent two more seasons in Serie B and later played for Brescia, finishing the 1991–92 Serie B season as the top goalscorer, with 19 goals, and helping the club win the league title, earning promotion to Serie A. In the summer of 1992, he transferred to Atalanta, making his Serie A debut with the club and scoring 14 goals during his first season in the top division.
 He spent three seasons with the club, although Atalanta were relegated during his second season, and he passed his final season in Serie B.

-Ganz transferred to Internazionale in 1995, spending two seasons with the club; Ganz scored 36 goals from 68 appearances for the club, and was a feared goalscorer, earning the nickname "he always scores!"
-During his first season, he scored 13 goals in Serie A. The following season, he helped Inter to reach the final of the 1996–97 UEFA Cup, only to lose on penalties; he finished the tournament as the top goalscorer with 8 goals.
+Ganz transferred to Inter Milan in 1995, spending two seasons with the club; Ganz scored 36 goals from 68 appearances for the club, and was a feared goalscorer, earning the nickname "he always scores!"
+During his first season, he scored 13 goals in Serie A. The following season, he helped Inter to reach the final of the 1996–97 UEFA Cup, only to lose on penalties; he finished the tournament as the top goalscorer with eight goals.
 That season, he also helped Inter to a third-place finish in Serie A, scoring 11 goals, and he helped his club reach the semi-finals of the Coppa Italia, scoring a goal in the competition.
-In total he scored 10 goals in 16 appearances in European Competitions, and 3 goals in 14 appearances in the Coppa Italia, during his time at Inter.
+In total, he scored ten goals in 16 appearances in European Competitions and three goals in 14 appearances in the Coppa Italia during his time at Inter.
 He scored twice in early stages of the 1997–98 UEFA Cup that Inter eventually won.